Being Set Free

 It’s not like we were at the Smithsonian with a guide discussing dinosaur fossils dating back “billions and billions of years.”
 We were talking to the dentist.

-This scenario just proves that everyone has a worldview; and most likely, it will come out in their everyday lives.
+This scenario just proves that everyone has a worldview.
+And our worldviews typically come out in our everyday lives.

-At public schools and in secular colleges, you will be bombarded by the world’s array of worldviews.
+At public schools and secular colleges, you’ll be bombarded by the world’s array of worldviews.
 You don’t have to be in biology class learning about apes to hear a secular worldview.
-You’ve gotten a major taste of my worldview; and I haven’t yet mentioned a chimpanzee.
-Your teachers teach from a textbook that was written with a worldview.
-Most likely, it was a secular worldview.
-Science, in particular, forces the evolutionary worldview on students.
-The scientific world claims that the creationist worldview just isn’t “scientific.”
-It doesn’t sound as intellectual (also known as wordy).
+Your teachers teach from a textbook that was written with a worldview (most likely, a secular worldview).
+They have their own personal worldviews, too.

 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly My disciples; and you will know the truth, and the truth will set you free.”
 (John 8:31-32 NASB)

-This world will not be free until it has the right worldview.
-And even though people are hard to dissuade, it is our job nonetheless to tell them the truth.
+This world won’t truly be free until it has the right worldview.
+And even though people can be difficult to dissuade, it’s still our job to tell them the truth.
 Only then will they be free.